8base/Documentation/docs/projects/backend/custom-functions/development-tools-dev-env-runtime-environment.md

 8base runtime environment currently supports:

 - TypeScript: v4.3.4
-- Node.js: v14.x, v18.x, and v20.x
+- Node.js: v18.x and v20.x
 The 8base CLI was recently updated to support Node v18 and v20.
-For information about updating, see .
+For information about updating, see [Command Line Interface (CLI)](../development-tools-cli-readme.md).